ntxn/Node.js-Bootcamp/natours/README.md

   // In reviewRoute.js, use mergeParams to have access to param tourId const router = express.Router({ mergeParams: true });

+  // getAllReview in reviewController.js, check if we process requests based on tourID if (req.params.tourId) filter = { tour: req.params.tourId };
   ```

   So whenever requests coming from `/reviews`, express mounts reviewRoute to process them.